codeforamerica/projectmonitor/README.md

 For a project's readme to be valid, it must have an installation section or has a section indicating the project has been moved.
 A valid installation section includes a head with the root word of "Install", "Setup", "Build" or "Deploy".
 A section indicating the project has moved must include the phrase "Repository has moved".
 A project can have no readme and still be considered valid if the project is less than a week old.

 ### Admin Interface
-Click 'manage projects' at the lower left to log in then add or edit projects.
+You can create an admin user in the console as follows:

+    User.create!(login: 'john', name: 'John Doe', email: 'jdoe@example.com', password: 'password', password_confirmation: 'password')

+Once you have an account, you can log in to set up projects by clicking the "Manage Projects" link in the bottom-right corner of the main ProjectMonitor screen.

-### Add projects
+### Add projects as an Admin
-After logging in, click the "New Project" button and enter the details for a build you want to display on ProjectMonitor.
+Click the "New Project" button and enter the details for a build you want to display on ProjectMonitor.
 The "Name" and "Project Type" are required.
 You will need to either connect your service via Webhooks or polling.